kouzt123/zhitaoblog/index.md

 <h4>Current Interests</h4>

 - (Work in Progress) Working Online across multiple time zones
   - Outline: For years, I have been working on projects that require to work across time zones.
 I found it interesting to talk about.
-I even made one [wordpress website for a class project](https://workinglifeat.home.blog), though it doesn't contain everything I'd loke to include.
+I even made one <a href="https://workinglifeat.home.blog" target="_blank">wordpress website for a class project</a>, though it doesn't contain everything I'd loke to cover.
 - (Work in Progress) Localization and Globalization
   - I love *both* American and Chinese products.
 I wish to bring good American goods to China as well as bring Chinese products to America.
 I plan to write something based on my thoughts on Product Management.
 - (Work in Progress) Thoughts on Moviepass